contagon/handbook/handbook/19-music.md

 Music for stake conference should be planned to strengthen faith and testimony.
 It should follow the principles in [19.3.1](19-music.md#1931-planning-music-for-church-meetings).
 The presiding authority reviews all proposed musical selections early in the planning.

-Music for stake conference usually includes congregational hymn singing and other musical selections from a choir, soloists, or small groups.
-The congregation normally sings a hymn at the midpoint of the meeting.
+Music for stake conference usually includes congregational singing and other musical selections from a choir, soloists, or small groups.
+The congregation normally sings hymns or worshipful children’s songs in the middle of the meeting.
 Stake presidencies may approve solo and accompanying instruments other than the piano or organ (see [19.3.6](19-music.md#1936-musical-instruments)).

 ### 19.3.5 Other Music in the Chapel